marybadalyan/Mat_Trans_with_Cache_Associativity/README.md

 ## Overview
-### This is Matrix transposition Implementation in C++ that exploits cache associativity for performance.
-Demonstrate various measurable or otherwise observable performance characteristics based on exploits of the underlying hardware.
-Implementation bechmarks naive transposition aproach and blocked transposition considering cache organization.
+### This is Matrix transposition Implementation in C++ that exploits cache associativity for performance.Observes various  performance characteristics based on exploits of the underlying hardware.
+Implementation benchmarks naive transposition and blocked transposition considering cache organization system.

 ***Cache associativity describes how a CPU cache organizes memory to map main memory addresses to cache locations.
 Implementing a naive matrix transposition without considering cache organization details slows down the process due to set eviction.
 A blocked matrix transposition, where the block size is chosen to fully fit within the cache, improves performance for both row-major and column-major iterations in the original and transposed matrices.***